Rays vs. Padres Player Props Betting Odds

 Franco Stats

-- Franco has 81 hits with 20 doubles, two triples, eight home runs, 24 walks and 33 RBI.
-He's also stolen 23 bases.
+- Franco has put up 81 hits with 20 doubles, two triples, eight home runs and 24 walks.
+He has driven in 33 runs with 24 stolen bases.

 Franco Recent Games